ellamkoch/wk4-lvl3-supabase/README.md

 Added one rule to allow classic Sass color functions:"scss/no-global-function-names": null

 This prevents warnings when using functions like `lighten()`.

+10. Supabase Row Level Security (RLS) + Why It Mattered This Week

+As the task features started coming together, everything looked right in the UI, but adding, updating, or deleting tasks initially failed with authorization errors.
+This turned out not to be a React issue at all, but a Supabase one.

+Supabase enables **Row Level Security (RLS)** by default, which means the database blocks all client-side access unless explicit rules are in place.
+In my case, part of the issue was that I had missed adding the **read (SELECT) policy** during the previous day’s lecture, so even though tasks existed in the database, nothing was showing up in the UI.
+Once I caught that, the rest of the behavior started to make a lot more sense.

+To fix this, I added RLS policies to the `tasks` table to support full CRUD behavior during development.

+**Policies were added for:**

+* **SELECT** , reading tasks
+* **INSERT** , creating new tasks
+* **UPDATE** , marking tasks complete or incomplete
+* **DELETE** , removing tasks

+The policies apply to both `anon` and `authenticated` roles.
+This allows the app to function without authentication for now, while still respecting Supabase’s security model.
+At this stage, the rules are intentionally permissive so the focus stays on understanding data flow and integration rather than user-based access control.

+Once these policies were in place, the app immediately behaved as expected.
+Tasks loaded correctly, new tasks could be added, completion toggles worked, and deletions were confirmed and persisted.
+More restrictive, user-specific rules can be layered in later when authentication is introduced.

+11. Linting and Code Quality Check

+After completing the Supabase integration and confirming full CRUD functionality, I ran the project linters locally to make sure everything was clean.

+All linters passed without errors, confirming that the JavaScript, SCSS, and HTML changes made during Days 2 and 3 were consistent with the project’s linting rules and overall code standards.

+This helped validate that the new logic and styling updates were not only functional, but also aligned with the code quality expectations for the course.

 ### Files Created / Updated (Days 2–3)